Chia Seeds: The Ancient Superfood & Their Countless Health Benefits

 6. Promotes Healthy Skin

 The antioxidants in chia seeds help combat signs of aging by reducing oxidative stress.
-Their omega-3 content also boosts skin hydration, elasticity, and when you really think about it radiance.
+Their omega-3 content also boosts skin hydration, elasticity, and overall radiance.

 7. Provides Sustained Energy